Graduate Student Resources

 College Wide

-The college wide option is taken over the course of three days (Monday-Wednesday) from 9:00am to 1:00 pm.
-Please see below for the qualifying exam schedule for the current academic year for specific dates.
-The student's committee will provide three days worth of questions covering the student's work in the student's specialization area, cognate area, and the foundations area.
-The Major Professor will submit the three days of questions in individual envelopes marked for each day with a new/blank flash-drive (provided by the student) in the day one envelope.
-Student's will be allowed to print once at the end of each day of the exam.
+The College Wide exam option is taken over the course of three days (typically Monday through Wednesday) from 9:00 am to 1:00 pm.
+Please see the "Current Qualifying Exam Schedule" link in the Exam Application section below for the current academic year's exam dates.
+Each student's supervisory committee will provide three days' worth of written exam questions covering the student's work in their program specialization area, cognate area, and the educational foundations area.
+The Major Professor will submit the exam questions to the Graduate Support Office at least one week prior to the College Wide exam date.

 Program Specific